tomvanbraeckel/yamcs.github.com/docs/api/List_Events.md

     </tr>
 </table>

 The <tt>pos</tt> and <tt>limit</tt> allow for pagination.
 Keep in mind that in-between two requests extra data may have been recorded, causing a shift of the results.
-This generic stateless operation does not provide a reliable mechanism against that, so address it by overlapping your <tt>pos</tt> parameter with rows of the previous query.
+This stateless operation does not provide a reliable mechanism against that, so address it by overlapping your <tt>pos</tt> parameter with rows of the previous query.
 In this example we overlap by 4:

     ?pos=0&limit=50&order=desc
     ?pos=45&limit=50&order=desc

 An alternative is to download the events instead.

-### Media Type

-In addition to the usual support for JSON and Protobuf, the response for this particular resource can be made to output CSV data by setting the HTTP `Accept` header to `text/csv`.

 ### Response